g4bey/reddit-twitter-bot/README.md

-*Note: The twitter api V2 has no endpoit for medias yet.*
+-- *Note: The twitter api V2 has no endpoit for medias yet.*
+---*Note2: I decided to re-write the bot from scratch. it works, tho.*

 ## Reddit to twitter bot.
 *Twitter bot posting media from various subreddits.*